 APA Reference List: Periodical Examples.
 6th Edition

 Periodicals are materials that are published on a regular basis.
 For example, magazines, newsletters, journals may be published daily, weekly, monthly or other regularly scheduled dates.
-Periodicals follow a general reference form in APA with a few differences.
+Periodicals follow a general format in your APA report with a few differences.
 Newspaper articles citations include the year of publication as well as the day; however, journal articles use the year of publication only.

 Scholarly journals will usually have a DOI® assigned, but newspaper and magazine articles usually are accessed through the web page URL.